Ajaja/exhale_win_build/README.md

 4. Configures and builds with CMake (`-static -O3`, Release mode) and strips the resulting binary.
 5. Uploads `exhale.exe` as a build artifact.

-## Running it

-Go to **Actions → Build exhale (MSYS2 CLANG64) → Run workflow**.

-You can optionally set the **ref** input to a specific exhale tag, branch, or commit hash.
-Leave it blank to build the default branch (`master`).

-The workflow also runs automatically on push to `main` and on a weekly schedule, so it periodically picks up new exhale releases.

-## Getting the binary

-After a run finishes, download the `exhale-<version>-clang64` artifact from the workflow run's **Artifacts** section.
-It contains a single stripped `exhale.exe`.

 ## Credit

 All encoder source code and licensing belong to the upstream [ecodis/exhale](https://gitlab.com/ecodis/exhale) project by Christian R. Helmrich.
 This repository only automates building it; see the upstream repository for usage instructions and license terms.